k0sproject/k0s/examples/footloose-ha-controllers/README.md

-# MKE HA controllers with footloose
+# k0s HA controllers with footloose

 > This example is targeted for development use